haggarter/itc-344-concurrency-lab/README.md

 Divide your tmux session into two terminals again.

-In one terminal, run:
+In one terminal, run htop:
 ```
 htop
 ```

-In the other, run:
+In the other, run the test driver:
 ```
 python3 test_driver.py process_server
 ```